Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 The Four Elements and Principles

-Alchemists believed that all matter was composed of four basic elements:
+Alchemists believed that all matter consists of four basic elements:

 • Water: Fluidity and connectedness.